GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

 - PUT `/API/profiles/{email}`

     - Description: Allows to update information of an existing profile
+    - Permissions allowed:
+      - The client associated with the specified email address
     - Request parameter: email of the user profile to update
-    - Request body: email, name, surname, phoneNumber, address, city and country of the profile to be updated
+    - Request body: name, surname, phoneNumber, address, city and country of the profile to be updated

       ```
       {
-        "email": "johnatan@group.com",
         "name": "John",
         "surname": "Green",
         "phoneNumber": "3163122442",